nikogian/my-projects/README.md

-A set of personal mini projects.
+A set of personal python projects.

 The pattern game is one of python educational ones.